mantrapatel05/xTriage/README.md

 - Business can **escalate** severity (e.g., technically simple but blocks all users → critical)
 - Business can **never reduce** severity (e.g., technically complex but cosmetic → stays at tech's rating)

-This ensures that if either analysis flags a bug as critical, the final result reflects that.
+This ensures that if either analysis flags a bug as critical, the final result reflects that — and, per the benchmark above, is a likely contributor to the multi-agent pipeline's stronger `critical`-class recall relative to the single-call approach.

 ## Graceful Degradation

 When Groq API is unavailable (rate limited, quota exhausted, network error):

-1. **GroqClientPool** retries with exponential backoff across all available API keys
+1. **GroqClientPool** retries with exponential backoff across all available API keys in its assigned pool
 2. If all keys are exhausted, it raises `GroqClientUnavailable`
 3. Each agent catches this and returns a safe fallback result (medium severity, triage-team assignment)
 4. The backend responds with `200 OK` and the fallback, never a 500 error
+5. Eval and benchmark scripts track and report fallback calls separately so degraded runs aren't silently averaged in with healthy ones

 ## Example Workflow